Table of contents

-For companies that exist in today’s complex omnichannel and multisite environment, achieving stock availability has never been more difficult … and costly!
+For companies that exist in today’s omnichannel and multisite environment, achieving stock availability has never been more difficult… and costly!
 With more channels, more demanding customers and an increasing number of products to manage, many organisations can quickly lose sight of their inventory position.
-Faced with expensive excess stock levels and crippling shortages, what can businesses do to enhance visibility across their integrated supply chain? entire operation?
+Faced with expensive excess stock levels and crippling shortages, what can businesses do to enhance visibility across their integrated supply chain?

 Excess inventory is one of the biggest challenges that businesses face when planning across multiple locations.
-The problem can be exacerbated by the bullwhip effect; a notorious phenomenon, where safety stock is built up at each location and where a relatively small change in demand leads to a disproportionate increase in stock at the beginning of the chain.
-Furthermore, ensuring that the right stock is available at the right locations is another major issue that must be managed carefully.
-Failure to do so could result in; revenue loss, disappointed customers and unnecessary inventory costs.
+The problem can be exacerbated by the “bullwhip effect”, a phenomenon where safety stock is built up at each location, and where a relatively small change in demand leads to a disproportionate increase in stock at the beginning of the chain.
+Furthermore, ensuring that the right stock is available in the right locations is another major issue that must be managed carefully.
+Failure to do so could result in revenue loss, disappointed customers and unnecessary inventory costs.

 What is Multi-Echelon Inventory Optimisation (MEIO)?

 MEIO is an advanced inventory management technique that optimises stock levels across multiple locations within a supply chain.
-Unlike traditional inventory planning, which focuses on individual locations (Single Echelon), MEIO takes into account the entire network, ensuring that stock is available at the right place at the right time.
+Unlike traditional inventory planning, which focuses on individual locations (Single Echelon), MEIO considers the entire network, ensuring that stock is available in the right place at the right time.

-- Reduce excess stock: Avoid overstocking across locations.
+- Reduce excess stock: Avoid overstocking across multiple locations.

-- Minimise stock-outs: Ensure product availability where there is demand.
+- Minimise stock-outs: Ensure product availability wherever there is demand.

 - Improve visibility: Improve supply chain transparency through real-time data.